purelengend/typescript-training/README.md

 # Goals

 - Build a website that applies MVC pattern.
-- Apply knowledge HTML/CSS/JavaScript (with ES6 syntax)
+- Apply knowledge HTML/CSS/JavaScript (with ES6 syntax).
 - Get familiar with TypeScript language and understand the power of typed language.
 - Use DevTools for debugging issues.
 - DOM manipulation, form validation.
-- Understand how asynchronous code works
+- Understand how asynchronous code works.

 # Techstacks